SingularitiesCR/aleph-docs/_docs/information-sets/survey-operations.md

 order: 3
 ---

-A comprehensive list of all operations
+A comprehensive list of all operations.

 * TOC
 {:toc}

 ## Example

-Let's use the following Information set as example for all Operations:
+Let's use the following Information Set as an example for all Operations:
-This Information set has only one Belief Systems.
+This Information Set has only one Belief System.
 The Belief System has the following 8 States.

 ![]({{ site.url }}/images/infoset-example-survey.png)

 ## Believes

-Return if the observation is True within the knowledge in all of the Belief States in the Belief System
+Return if the observation is True within the knowledge in all of the Belief States in the Belief System.

 #### YAML
 ```yaml